 2. From the list of options that appears, select More Tools > Clear Browsing Data.

-4. Select the Browsing History, Cookies and other site data, Cached images and files.
-Once done, click on the Clear Data button.
+4. Select Browsing History, Cookies and other site data, and Cached images and files.
+Once you have done this, click Clear Data.

 6. Run an Antivirus Scan

-Malware may run in the background and keep track of all search queries.
-It may even grab your browsing data and PC information.
+Malware may run in the background and track all search queries.
+It may even steal your browsing data and PC information.
+Run a full scan with Windows Security to remove hidden malware triggering the error.

-2. When the Windows Security app opens, switch to the Virus & Threat Protection tab.
+2. Switch to the Virus & Threat Protection tab.

-That’s it!
-The full scan may take an hour to complete.
-So, don’t restart or turn off the computer if the process seems stuck.
+The full scan may take an hour to complete, so don’t restart or turn off the computer if the process seems stuck.

 7. Switch to a Different Web Browser

-If the problem is with your IP Address, you will be asked to solve the Image CAPTCHA regardless of whichever web browser you use.
+If the problem is with your IP address, you will be asked to solve the Image CAPTCHA regardless of which web browser you use.

 However, if you’re asked to prove you’re not a bot due to incorrect browser settings, switching the web browser may help.

-Switching the web browser has benefitted many users resolve Google keeps asking to fill image CAPTCHA issue.
+Switching the web browser has helped many users resolve the Google keeps asking to fill out an image CAPTCHA issue.
 So, if nothing has worked until now, you can also try doing it.
 Or else, you can wait until Google removes the speed breakers for you.

 Google keeps asking you to fill image captcha can be problematic, especially if you are overly reliant on Google’s search engine.
 Most of the time, a restart, router reset, or the methods we have shared will get the problem fixed.
 If you need more help resolving the Google ‘Unusual Traffic’ error, let us know in the comments.